 There are only a few services for locals and tourists, but Field can be an excellent alternative compared to the expense and crowds of Lake Louise.

 From Field you will have access to all the hiking and activities that Yoho National park has to offer.
-Burgess Shale, Takakkaw Falls, The Sprial Tunnels, the Natural Bridge over the Kicking Horse River and Emerald Lake are just a few attractions within the park.
+Burgess Shale, Takakkaw Falls, The Sprial Tunnels, the Natural Bridge over the Kicking Horse River and Emerald Lake.
+These are just a few of the attractions within the park.

 The access to the Columbia Icefields Parkway is less than 15 minutes away.
 You can easily do day trips into Banff National Park.
-Lake Louise is just 15 minutes east and the town of Banff a further 40 minutes.
-Head west from Field for 45 minutes and you will arrive in the town of Golden.
-This is another area full of hiking and recreational activities.
+Lake Louise is 20 minutes east and the town of Banff a further 40 minutes.
+The hiking and recreational area of Golden is 45 minutes west of Field.

 Exploring The Historic Town Of Field